 A motorcycle accident that isn’t your fault can cause a severe disruption in your life.
 Car accidents are never fun, but an accident on a motorcycle is often worse.

 Since the circumstances surrounding every accident differ, so do their settlement amounts.
-However, we can look at a few factors in your accident and get a general idea as to the possible settlement amount you can expect.
+However, our Ohio motorcycle accident lawyers can look at a few factors in your accident and get a general idea as to the possible settlement amount you can expect.

 Whatever the anticipated motorcycle accident compensation amount, we’ll fight for the maximum possible reimbursement in your motorcycle injury settlement.

 The most important factor we use to calculate possible settlement amounts is the type of damage you suffer in the accident.
 Some types of damages are more calculable than others.
 Here we outline the different possible damages and how they affect settlement amounts.

 The total cost of the medical bills you have will dramatically affect the average settlement for your motorcycle accident.
 Your medical bills can be a very accurate predictor for your final settlement amount because they are tangible and difficult to dispute.

 There is a clear set value to any medical bill, so we have no trouble factoring medical bills into a predicted settlement amount.
 Furthermore, medical bills are difficult to dispute.
 Put simply, the more expensive your medical bills are, the higher your motorcycle injury settlement amount is.